What Our Families Say…

+I recently moved my two children from a mainstream preparatory school focusing on 11 plus to The St Michael Steiner School because I feel the current mainstream education system is pushing our children very much down a ‘one size fits all’ academic education with the priority on passing exams and getting results.
+My son had started to develop signs of stress, (including a facial tic), with the amount of pressure he was under and homework assigned in order to meet the current standard in education required to pass the 11 plus.
+My children were not enjoying learning, not enjoying the pressures, not enjoying the homework and generally not enjoying school.
+In addition to this, anecdotal discussions with other employers, like me, is that children graduating from mainstream education currently have had so many years of being drilled on how to pass exams that their creative and lateral thinking skills are sorely diminished – many not knowing how to cope if they are not told what to do.
 I chose to move them to a Steiner school because I strongly believe that children at the school are allowed to grow and learn at a pace that is more suited to the natural development of children.
 My children are now finding learning fun, which is the way it should be.
 Learning is a life skill that, if encouraged, will benefit them for the rest of their life.
 They are now enjoying school and are genuinely upset if they have to miss school when ill.
 They are learning from a very diverse curricula, including hands on learning, which is also giving them valuable life skills.
 I chose a Steiner education for them as I wish my children to be able to grow into adults that are creative and can cope with the challenges of life that inevitably require creative solutions.
 Discussions with the staff and older children at the Steiner school together with the evidence of the obvious happiness of my children with their new school keeps me firmly convinced that the Steiner approach to education, where the formal learning takes place at a later stage of their development and learning is encouraged in a wide number of subjects with common interlinking themes, will give my children the best opportunity to become adults capable of being happy and employable in the modern world.

 Marc C. (Lower School Parent)